 Yup, no surprise there.
 One of the hardest parts about living alone abroad to me is the language barrier.

-Before arriving to Spain, I knew some rudimentary Spanish thanks to my middle school and high school Spanish classes.
-However, I’ve never actually had to use it much in real life, aside from trying to decipher all the Spanish ads on the New York City subways or catching snippets of people’s Spanish conversations.
+Before arriving in Spain, I knew some rudimentary Spanish thanks to my Spanish classes from middle school and high school.
+However, I’ve never actually had to USE it much in real life, aside from deciphering all the Spanish ads on the New York City subways or hearing my friends speak it.

-You might’ve scored 100 on your Spanish exam and think you have all the grammar rules in place but when a native speaker comes up to you and speaks 70mphs with slang words thrown here and there, all you can say is “Como…?”
+But LEARNING and HEARING a language is VERY different from USING it.
+You might’ve scored 100 on your Spanish exam but when a native speaker comes up to you and speaks 70mphs with slang words thrown in, all you can say is “Como…?”

 The next difficult thing about living abroad is the different ideas about what’s standard.

-For instance, in the U.S, when you have to get an I.D (identification card) you have to go to a specific I.D office.
+For instance, in the U.S, when you have to get an I.D (identification card) you have to go to the DMV.
 Here in Spain (or at least in Bilbao) you have to go to the police station.

 And that’s how I spent my first two months here in Spain.
 Looking for stuff.